EricCJoyce/The-Recognitions/Action_Recognition/README.md

 ```
 ### Dynamic Time Warping

-Included in this repository is a Python binding for an implementation of Dynamic Time Warping (DTW) written in C. DTW matches temporal snippets, allowing that instances of the same action may take more or less time to perform.
+Included in the `classifier` module of this repository is a Python binding for an implementation of Dynamic Time Warping (DTW) written in C. DTW matches temporal snippets, allowing that instances of the same action may take more or less time to perform.

 **Ubuntu 16.04 LTS**:
-To build a shared library for your machine, make the following call:
+You will need this library to compile the C code in `DTWmodule.c` into a Python library.
+Do this by running
 ```
-python3 setup.py build
+python3.6 setup.py build
 ```
-On my machine (Ubuntu 16.04), this compiles `DTWmodule.c` into `./build/lib.linux-x86_64-3.6/DTW.cpython-36m-x86_64-linux-gnu.so`.
-The file name and path for your compiled `*.so` will depend on your machine's configuration.
-Move this `*.so` file into the project directory where `classifier.py` can reach it.
-You can throw away the `./build/` directory.
+This creates a folder named `build`.
+Inside, find a file named `DTW.cpython-36m-x86_64-linux-gnu.so` or something named appropriately, given your system specs.
+Copy this `*.so` file into the `classifier` directory.
+Then, you can throw away the `build` directory.

 **Windows**: